McGill-iGEM2/2022-2023_NGS/meeting_minutes.md

     - [Listed here](https://gatk.broadinstitute.org/hc/en-us/articles/360035890671-Read-groups), but the naming is probably arbitrary and can work with whatever we call it.
     - Can add either with [picard AddOrReplaceReadGroups](https://gatk.broadinstitute.org/hc/en-us/articles/360037226472-AddOrReplaceReadGroups-Picard-) or during the alignment with bwa ![Image for bwa flag](images/bwa_RG_flag.png).

-Things to consider for future steps:
+Things to consider for future (and current) steps:
 - Does our variant calling include masking of the germline variants?
 - Make sure to add a step comparing to dbSNP to check for common mutations
 - If normal data isn't great, can run tumor only and reference against common germline variants
+- Indel realignment probably necessary for quality control still

 ## Monday, June 19, 2023
 Assignments: